zeek/package-manager/doc/source.rst

 classify and describe the purpose of the package.
 This is used to help users better discover and search for packages.
 E.g. the :ref:`bro-pkg search <search-command>` command will inspect these tags.

+The `description` field may be used to give users a general overview of the package and its purpose.

 Adding Packages
 ---------------